SonelSA/rtl8723bu_realtek/README.md

 ## Realtek driver

-Realtek provides a driver, but it cannot be downloaded from their site [Realtek].
+Realtek provides a driver, but it cannot be downloaded from their [site][Realtek].

-The newest driver we found on the net comes from [lm811].
+The newest driver we found on the net comes from [lm811][lm811].
 It can be extracted from LM817_WIFI_BT_LINUX_v4.4.5_RTL8723BU.zip This is the version this repository uses as starting point.
 Unfortunately it does not compile on newer kernels (4.15 and later).

 ## lwfinger driver

-There is a github repository maintained by independent developers [lwfinger].
+There is a github repository maintained by [independent developers][lwfinger].
 The code there is based on some older Realtek driver.
 Changes to the original driver include:
 - compilation with newer kernel versions,